ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 ![Database creation complete!](media/dashboard-02_1-db_created@2x.png '; figure')

 In Cloudant, the database is foundational to an application: it is the "observable universe" of the application.
-In general, the meat of the Cloudant API applies at the database level.
-Access control, data validation, and queries all apply uniformly to a specific database and all data stored within.
+The vast majority of the Cloudant API is around database operations.
+Access control, data validation, and queries are scoped to a specific database and the data stored within that database.

 Because databases are well-isolated from each other, *apps* are well-isolated.
 A single Cloudant account can bear several different mobile and web applications, simultaneously.